avelino/awesome-go/README.md

 * [httprouter](https://github.com/julienschmidt/httprouter) - High performance router.
 Use this and the standard http handlers to form a very high performance web framework.
 * [httptreemux](https://github.com/dimfeld/httptreemux) - High-speed, flexible tree-based HTTP router for Go.
 Inspiration from httprouter.
 * [lars](https://github.com/go-playground/lars) - Is a lightweight, fast and extensible zero allocation HTTP router for Go used to create customizable frameworks.
-* [medeina](https://github.com/imdario/medeina) - Medeina is a HTTP routing tree based on HttpRouter, inspired by Roda and Cuba.
 * [mux](https://github.com/gorilla/mux) - Powerful URL router and dispatcher for golang.
 * [ozzo-routing](https://github.com/go-ozzo/ozzo-routing) - An extremely fast Go (golang) HTTP router that supports regular expression route matching.
 Comes with full support for building RESTful APIs.
 * [pat](https://github.com/bmizerany/pat) - Sinatra style pattern muxer for Go’s net/http library, by the author of Sinatra.